kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 image = inception_preprocessing.preprocess_image(raw_image, height, width, is_training)
 ```

-Now we still want to keep the raw image that is not preprocessed for the inception model, so that we can display it in its normal form.
+Now we still want to keep the raw image that is not preprocessed for the inception model so that we can display it as an image in its original form.
 We only do a simple reshaping so that it fits together nicely in one batch. `tf.expand_dims` will expand the 3D tensor from a [height, width, channels] shape to [1, height, width, channels] shape, while `tf.squeeze` will simply eliminate all the dimensions with the number '1', which brings the raw_image back to the same 3D shape after reshaping.

 ```python
 #As for the raw images, we just do a simple reshape to batch it up